svix/svix-webhooks/webhook-bridge/README.md

-# Svix Agent
+# Svix Webhook Bridge

 This service subscribes to a queue or stream and forwards each item to Svix when a valid message is found.

 ## Usage

 ```
-svix-agent -c path/to/svix-agent.yaml
+svix-webhook-bridge -c path/to/svix-webhook-bridge.yaml
 ```

 ## Configuration

-> For an annotated sample configuration see [the example config](svix-agent.example.yaml).
+> For an annotated sample configuration see [the example config](svix-webhook-bridge.example.yaml).

-`svix-agent` is organized in terms of "plugins" which are tasks that run in tandem.
+`svix-webhook-bridge` is organized in terms of "plugins" which are tasks that run in tandem.
-Each plugin represents a unit of work performed while the agent while it runs.
+Each plugin represents a unit of work performed while the service runs.

-Presently there are 2 "plugins" available for `svix-agent`.
+Presently there are 2 "plugins" available for `svix-webhook-bridge`.

-### svix-agent-plugin-generic
+### svix-webhook-bridge-plugin-queue-consumer

 This plugin consumes messages from message queues to and forwards them to Svix to create messages.